Mato-T/Fraud-Detection/README.md

 ## Building the Model
 - Since the dataset is very unbalanced, I have decided to use the stratified KFold to ensure that each bin/split has the same proportions of positive and negative samples as the original dataset.
 - I have also used a combination of Tomek links and SMOTE to resample the training dataset
-- As a model, I decided to use a gradient boosting classifier since it is an ensemble model (combining several weak learners) allowing to capture complex non-linear relationships, it has built-in sample weights focussing on missclassified samples, and provides several hyperparameters, such as learning rate and maximum depth to increase its performance
+- As a model, I decided to use a gradient boosting classifier since it is an ensemble model (combining several weak learners) allowing to capture complex non-linear relationships, it has built-in sample weights focussing on missclassified samples, and provides several hyperparameters, such as learning rate and maximum depth to increase its performance.
 - By simply predicting the majority class (non-fraud), one would achieve 99% accuracy due to imbalance; thus accuracy is not a very good performance metrics.
-Instead, I used recall and F1-score to as scoring metrics during training
+Instead, I used recall and F1-score to as scoring metrics during training.

 ## Performance Evaluation
 - As stated before, accuracy is not very suitable for performance evaluation, so I have included, once again, recall, precision, and the F1-score, In addition, a confusion matrix is used to display all mispredictions made by the model
 - Another useful metric is Area Under the Receiver Operating Characteristic Curve (AUR-ROC).
-It measures teh ability of a binary classification model to distinguish between positive and negative classes
+It measures teh ability of a binary classification model to distinguish between positive and negative classes.
 ### plot and description

+## Concolusion
+- In conclusion, this project really helped me develop my skill for analyzing data in that I had to look at each feature more carefully and deciding whether this presents valuable information or somehow correlates to the target variable.
+- For example, I have added the difference in time of transactions that fall on the same month made by using the same credit card as a separate feature (commented out after the plot), which greatly improved the model (100% on all scores for testing and training).
+I removed it, however, because no regularization technique (such as scaling or minimal cost-complexity pruning) was helping to reduce overfitting so I chose to simply use the unix time insead.
+- In addition, it helped me tackle the imbalance problem more efficiently.
+I learned new ways of resampling (e.g., combining Tomek links and SMOTE) and what models are working the best.
+I have added them to my notes so I will be more prepared for future problems like this one.